Psychological, social and welfare interventions for psychological health and well-being of torture survivors

 Torture is widespread, with potentially broad and long-lasting impact across physical, psychological, social and other areas of life.
 Its complex and diverse effects interact with ethnicity, gender, and refugee experience.
 This review assesses beneficial and adverse effects of psychological, social and welfare interventions for torture survivors, and compares these effects with those reported by active and inactive controls.
 The RCTs included in this review were of psychological interventions where the majority was of very low-quality.
 None of the RCT’s provided social or welfare interventions.

-Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Combatant, Conflict, Disability, Displaced population, Extreme violence, Health, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Population displacement, Prisoners, Protection
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Combatant, Conflict, Disability, Displaced population, Extreme violence/Accidents, Health, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Population displacement, Prisoners/Detainees, Protection